dalenguyen/selenium-javascript/readme.md

 # Automation Testing with Selenium and JavaScript

-This is a unofficial guide to UI Automation Testing by using Selenium and JavaScript.
+This is an unofficial guide to UI Automation Testing by using Selenium and JavaScript.

 ## Getting Started